 The ultimate solution to fix a slice is by moving the ball further back to your stance.
 This solution is simple on how to fix a slice but it has an immediate impact.
 By sliding the ball a little further in your stance, you are able to swing the golf club naturally.
 When hitting the ball with a driver, ensure the golf ball is slightly inside your left heel.

-When you have a slice, it means that your golf club had travelled on an outside in swing path via your downswing.
+When you have a golf slice, it means that your golf club had travelled on an outside in swing path via your downswing.
 To check your swing path after hitting your ball with an iron from the fairway, check your divot.
-Your divot will be pointing to the left of your target which will be reflective of the right to left og your golf club.
+Your divot will be pointing to the left of your target which will be reflective of the right to left of your golf club.
 This step can’t be said to be a tip on how to fix your slice but it is a great way to know why you had hit one.

 Therefore, take note of your divots because they are able to provide the vital information on why you hit a slice and still show you the severity of your outside-in swing path.
 Keep following these steps and you will be moving closer to consistent straight shots down the midway; use divots as your performance marker.
 Your divot will gradually point closer to the target and this should be a sure sign that you are doing alright on your swings